strangrjrjr/strangrjrjr.github.io/_posts/2020-06-18-A-Series-of-Tubes-Actioncable-Pt2.markdown

 This implementation works, but I want to optimize it further in the future by using another Rails component [ActiveJob](https://edgeguides.rubyonrails.org/active_job_basics.html).
 ActiveJob allows me to implement a queuing system for interacting with the database and allows me to prioritize and schedule actions in the background.
 I believe ActiveJob will help my application scale and handle increased traffic more gracefully.

+### Final configuration settings

+Now that we've set up the basics for ActionCable, we need to do some final configuration.
+There are two files that we need to update: `/config/routes.rb` and `/config/initializers/cors.rb`.
+Routes open up URL paths that can be hit, while [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) governs which clients can make requests to our server.

+`routes.rb`

+This one is relatively simple, we just need to add in a line to mount our ActionCable server at a given path like so:
+`mount ActionCable.server => '/cable'` Now we have a path available to establish a connection from our frontend.

+`cors.rb`

+**DISCLAIMER**: The following is meant for local development only, do not deploy your project with this CORS setup.
+The `cors.rb` file comes with a commented example that we need to slightly modify to get our development server open to our client.

+{% highlight ruby %}
+Rails.application.config.middleware.insert_before 0, Rack::Cors do
+  allow do
+    origins '*'

+    resource '*',
+      headers: :any,
+      methods: [:get, :post, :put, :patch, :delete, :options, :head] end end
+{% endhighlight %}

+Again, allowing any origin access to any resource is only suitable for development purposes.
+Once you finish building out your ActionCable project, be sure to restrict origins to your deployed client and resources available to be hit.

 ### Stay tuned!

 Hopefully you've enjoyed my intro to ActionCable.
 It's a fascinating feature of Rails, and I'm excited to see how else I can leverage WebSocket communication.
 My next post will delve into React and how to implement client-side WebSocket connections. :wave: